teeaarbee/blog/content/week_15.md

     o	 Another thing which [rohit](https://grohit.com/) installed after my suggestion was something called remark remark-embedder, which will allow me to just paste the links of services like Instagram, youtube and spotify and get them embedded instead of manually looking for embed code of each link.

-    Now this has a few downsides too like the lack of customization and insatgram captions being turned on, we are looking for solutions to those issues and they will be fixed too in the future hopefully.<br>
+    Now this has a few downsides too like the lack of customization and instagram captions being turned on, we are looking for solutions to those issues and they will be fixed too in the future hopefully.<br>

     But for now this is a big time saver.